Vali-98/ChatterUI/README.md

 # ChatterUI
-Simple frontend for LLM backend built in react-native.
+Simple frontend for LLMs built in react-native.